sayler8182/Forms/Readme.md

 - [x] Add LocalAuthentication.framework without Signing
 - [x] Add StoreKit.framework without Embedding
 - [x] Add Google frameworks without Embedding
 - [x] "error: Couldn't IRGen expression, no additional error" this error may be related with FBSDK version (x6.5.2 is the latest stable version)
+- [x] Add Google frameworks without Embedding
+- [x] "could not build Objective-C module" this error may be related to "Defines module" option. (should be NO)